Introduction to Supply Chain Management Process

 Take the example of a chocolate factory.
 Where does Supply Chain Management come into play?

 Customer A has ordered for 1000 cartons of dark chocolate.
 The customer service department takes the sales order and enters it into the system.

 If the product is in stock, the order can be immediately executed.
 If it is not in stock, the product should be manufactured.
 Thus, the chain of events starting with ordering the raw materials, producing the chocolate and delivering the chocolate to the customer is triggered.

 The production team makes a Bill of Materials showing the quantities of raw materials required to produce 1000 cartons of dark chocolate.

-The purchasing department makes a purchase order and contacts the suppliers of cocoanuts, sugar, and milk for delivery at a certain date.
+The purchasing department makes a purchase order and contacts the cocoanuts, sugar, and milk suppliers for delivery at a certain date.
 The storekeeper then stores the material until it is ready to enter the production line.
 After the production process, the chocolate is ready to be packed and stored as finished goods in the warehouse.
 It is then transported to the customer’s place.